 History of the Society of the Sacred Heart in Ireland

-The Society of the Sacred Heart, Irish/Scottish (‘the Province’), is part of an international community of women in the Catholic Church, founded in France in 1800 by Saint Madeleine Sophie Barat, and established in Ireland in 1842.
+The Society of the Sacred Heart, (Central Europe and the Islands) (‘the Province’), is part of an international community of women in the Catholic Church, founded in France in 1800 by Saint Madeleine Sophie Barat, and established in Ireland in 1842.

-Today, the Province is made up of 45 Sisters with an average age of 82 years, all retired.
-While the Society continues to grow in the developing world, similar to many other religious communities across Ireland and the UK, the Province is preparing for the completion of its mission within the next 30 years.
-It is in that context, and the national shortage of appropriate housing for older persons, that the Province is making these plans for the long-term use of its Mount Anville Lands.
+While the Society continues to grow in the developing world, similar to many other religious communities across Ireland and the UK, it is reducing its footprint to match the needs of an older community of sisters.
+It is in that context, and the national shortage of appropriate housing for older persons, that the Province has made plans for the long-term use of its Mount Anville Lands.